Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Cyclone Lock-On projectiles would damage targets even if the target had escaped detection before impact.
 - Fixed an issue where Guardian Shell would not affect units on a different cliff level.
 - Increased Ultralisk (and variants) allied push priority from 0 to 1 (now pushes allied units out of the way when moving).
+- Increased Mothership (and variants) allied push priority from 0 to 1.
 - Reduced Archon (and variants) collision radius with structures from 0.75 to 0.56 (Does not affect collision with other units).

 Copied from Versus.